 NZ's Emissions Trading Scheme, green hydrogen roadmap, and AgriZeroNZ's $191M programme are creating market demand that didn't exist five years ago.
 The translation gap — from world-class science to scaled commercial product — remains the central challenge.
 It is also the central opportunity for early capital.

-177 entities mapped across five layers — from university research labs and tech transfer offices, through accelerators and capital providers, to the scale institutions that hold the system together.
-Filterable by layer, entity type, and keyword.
+328 entities and companies across five value chain steps — from research labs and tech transfer, through accelerators and capital providers, to the scale institutions and enablers that hold it together.
+Click any step to explore; click any entry for detail.

-103 NZ climate tech companies seeded from 25 VCs and the NZ Cleantech Impact Report 2026.
-Rated by climate focus (★ to ★★★), filterable by sector, stage, and investor.
-Click any company for detail — click any investor to see their full portfolio and thesis.
+122 NZ climate tech companies seeded from 25 VCs and the NZ Cleantech Impact Report 2026.
+Each rated Climate focused, Climate aware, or Climate agnostic — filterable by sector, stage, and investor.
+Click any company for detail.